 Despite the video game crash of the later '80s, pinball remained popular.
 Within the first years of the 1990s, pinball manufacturers saw new highs in game sales.
 New manufacturers even entered the market, like Capcom Pinball.
 However, this prosperity didn’t last.

 By 1996, interest in pinball waned.
 As a result, large pinball manufacturers like Alvin G., Capcom, and Gottlieb closed shop.
 By 1997, only two remained: Williams and Sega Pinball.
 In 1999, Gary Stern purchased Sega Pinball, thus founding Stern Pinball.
 Finally, in 2000, Williams withdrew from the pinball market entirely, leaving only Stern as the sole manufacturer of new, original pinball machines.

-While it may not be anywhere near its monumental heights of decades prior, pinball is still alive and well today.
+While it may fall short of its once monumental heights, pinball is still alive and well today.
 By the mid-2000s, a pinball revival began, with smaller independent pinball manufacturers designing and producing machines everywhere from the U.S. to Spain and Australia.

 In 2013, Jersey Jack Pinball, Inc., located in New Jersey, U.S., released “The Wizard of Oz”, the first new US pinball machine not made by Stern Pinball since 2001.

 Find Your Dream Pinball Machine

 Whether you’re new to pinball or a life-long fan, M&P Amusement is here to help you live your dream of owning your own pinball machine.
 Browse through a selection of new pinball machines for the latest in pinball technology.
 Or shop our wide selection of used pinball games to capture that retro vibe.
 Look to bulk order or need a machine serviced?
 Give us a call at (717) 887-5293!
 Our team is ready to help with your pinball needs!